Riemannian Langevin Algorithm for Solving Semidefinite Programs: Miscellaneous Technical Lemmas

-Using this result, we will attempt to modify the proof of a standard comparison theorem from \citet[Proposition 3.12]{pardoux:hal-01108223}, so that we won't require strong existence and uniqueness of solutions for the SDEs.
+We will also need comparison theorems for one-dimensional SDEs.
+Here, we will modify a standard comparison theorem from \cite[Proposition 3.12]{pardoux:hal-01108223}, so that we won't require strong existence and uniqueness of solutions for the SDEs, but instead only local solutions up to a stopping time.
+In particular, we say that $(Z_t, \tau)$ is a local solution of an SDE